l19ux/l19ux.github.io/_posts/2025-09-01-maths-behind-one-fourth-negative-marking.md

 1. Attempt every single question.

-2. No marking for review, Don't come back to questions.
-Enter all the answers you know and use your gut feeling for the ones you don't.
+2. No marking for review/coming back to question - feed in all answers you know and use gut feeling (first thought) for ones you don't know about.

 3. Don't change your strategy midway through the exam, at any cost.